In This Article

 Why Your Local Data Beats the Weather App Every Time

 The gap between regional average and site reality matters more than most gardeners expect.
-In my first full growing season here in rural Tennessee, the county agricultural report showed “adequate rainfall” through July.
-My rain gauge showed three separate dry spells of 12, 17, and 22 days during which the garden received less than a quarter inch total.
-My neighbour two miles away, in a slight hollow that channelled storm tracks differently, got regular soaking rains through the same period.
-Without my own gauge, I would have trusted the county data and lost half the garden.
-Instead, I caught the dry spells early, irrigated from the rainwater tank, and salvaged the crop.
+In our first full growing season here in rural Tennessee, the county agricultural report showed "adequate rainfall" through July.
+Our rain gauge showed three separate dry spells of 12, 17, and 22 days during which the garden received less than a quarter inch total.
+A neighbour two miles away, in a slight hollow that channelled storm tracks differently, got regular soaking rains through the same period.
+Without our own gauge, we would have trusted the county data and lost half the garden.
+Instead, we caught the dry spells early, irrigated from the rainwater tank, and salvaged the crop.

-That first season I kept a basic log: date, rain amount, high temperature, low temperature.
-By the end of that summer I had enough data to see the August dry spell coming in year two.
-By year three I had a real working picture of this property’s seasonal water patterns, frost risk windows, and soil temperature curve — none of which matched the regional averages in any detail.
-That compounding data value is why tracking matters, and why you should start before you think you’re ready.
+That first season we kept a basic log: date, rain amount, high temperature, low temperature.
+By the end of that summer we had enough data to see the August dry spell coming in year two.
+By year three we had a real working picture of this property's seasonal water patterns, frost risk windows, and soil temperature curve — none of which matched the regional averages in any detail.
+That compounding data value is why tracking matters, and why you should start before you think you're ready.

 Understanding What Plants Actually Need: The Water Budget